forki/ld-compiler/README.md

 cd integration-tests
 sh run.sh
 ```
+NOTE: Don't worry if you see the error message: *"ERROR: Tag dev not found in repository docker.io/nice/ld-compiler"*.
+This error is expected and doesn't affect the ability to run the tests.

 # Building a knowledge base for debugging
 There is a buildkb script that takes a git repo url and builds a knowledge base and leaves it up for inspecting/debugging. for example